Personalised Decision-Making without Counterfactuals: Acknowledgments

 Let $\tau(l), \rho(l)$ be defined as in \eqref{tau} and \eqref{rho}, but with probabilities further conditioned on $L=l$.
 If, for the target case, we observe $L=l$, then we simply apply the above analysis, conditional on $L=l$.
 In particular, the joint distribution for $\bY$, given $L=l$, will be as in \tabref{r0r1}, with $\rho,\tau,\xi$ replaced, respectively, by $\rho(l),\tau(l),\xi(l)$, where $\xi(l)$ is subject only to

-Finally, suppose that, while having access, from the experimental data, to the probabilities $\Pr(Y=y \mid L=l, X \leftarrow x)$, we do not observe $L$ for the target patient.
-In this case (and unlike the situation for decision theory) the additional background knowledge can make a difference.
+Finally, suppose that, while still having access, from the experimental data, to the probabilities $\Pr(Y=y \mid L=l, X \leftarrow x)$, we do not observe $L$ for the target patient.
+In this case (and unlike the situation for decision theory) this additional probabilistic knowledge can make a difference to the MP inference.
 In \tabref{r0r1} we now have $\xi = \sum_s \xi(l)\times \Pr(L=l)$, and we get the new interval bound

-Since $\tau= \sum_s \tau(l)\times \Pr(L=l)$, $\rho = 1-\sum_s \rho(l) \times \Pr(L=l)$, this interval will be strictly contained in that of \eqref{basicineq} so long as not all the $(\tau(l))$, or not all the $(\rho(l))$, have the same sign.
+Since $\tau= \sum_s \tau(l)\times \Pr(L=l)$, $\rho = 1-\sum_s \rho(l) \times \Pr(L=l)$, this interval will be strictly contained in that of \eqref{basicineq}, so long as not all the $(\tau(l))$, or not all the $(\rho(l))$, have the same sign.

 The probability of benefit is now bounded below by $\sum_l \pb_-(l)\Pr(L=l)$ and above by $\sum_l \pb_+(l)\Pr(L=l)$, where $\pb_-(l)$ and $\pb_+(l)$ can be computed as in \secref{benharm1} with $\tau$ and $\rho$ replaced by $\tau(l)$ and $\rho(l)$, respectively.